crypto-com/thaler-docs/docs/modules/staking-state.md

 ## State transitions

-### From clean staking or inactive validator to active validator
+### From "clean staking" or "inactive(unjailed) validator" to active validator

 #### Node join

-The only way to transit to active validator is by executing `NodeJoinTx`, the preconditions is:
+The only way to transit to active validator is by executing `NodeJoinTx`, the preconditions are:

 - `bonded >= min_required_staking`
 - The validator pubkey/address is not banned or already used
 - Not jailed if transitting from inactive validator

-### From active validator to inactive validator
+### From "active validator" to "inactive validator"

 There are several cases for this: